helmedeiros/bre-go/docs/architecture/decisions/0003-engine-port.md

 2. The contract test suite that every implementation must satisfy.
 3. The first trivial implementation (in-memory) used to prove the interface is implementable.

 Only after that do we evaluate concrete backends.
-When GoRules Zen ships, the adapter is a single new package; nothing in the public API or in caller code needs to change.
+When a viable external engine emerges, the adapter is a single new package; nothing in the public API or in caller code needs to change.
 The same is true for any later backend.

 The "no engine type on the public surface" rule is load-bearing.
-A future PR that adds a constructor returning `*gorules.Session` (instead of `engine.Engine`) breaks ADR-0001's promise and must be rejected, even if the diff looks small.
+A future PR that returns a backend-specific session type (instead of `engine.Engine`) breaks ADR-0001's promise and must be rejected, even if the diff looks small.

 The cost of the port is one indirection per call.
 Measured against the value of being able to evaluate engines without rewriting callers, it pays for itself many times over.